SkillsUnion/tamkeen-cloud/0-general-reference/naming-casing-and-commenting-conventions.md

 ### High-Level Infrastructure Comments

-For Cloud Engineering-specific tasks, such as configuring AWS resources, **high-level comments** should be included to explain complex configurations, especially for CloudFormation or Terraform scripts.
+For Cloud Engineering-specific tasks, such as configuring AWS resources, **high-level comments** should be included to explain complex configurations, especially for CloudFormation scripts.

 ```yaml
 # CloudFormation template to create a VPC with 2 subnets: one public and one private